 Shawenim Abinoojii.
-Inc. Support Worker Program’s (“SWP”) mission is to provide coordinated support services to First Nation children, youth and families.
+Inc. Support Work Program’s (“SWP”) mission is to provide coordinated support services to First Nation children, youth and families.
 SWP continues to promote cultural and recreational programs that empower and enhance the lives of First Nation children, youth and families.

 SWP was developed to provide comprehensive support services to children, youth and families residing on or off reserve.
 SWP provides the support services for family visits, family enhancement, mentoring and emergency services.

-Support Worker Program
+Support Work Program